-The holiday season is coming … may I suggest you treat your family to this delicious cherry french toast recipe and mostly make-ahead-able dish?
+Treat your family to this delicious cherry french toast recipe.
+It’s a mostly make-ahead-able dish, too!

 The cherry syrup and vanilla cream can both be made a day or so ahead and refrigerated.
 When it comes time to make the French Toast, simply grab all your components out of the fridge and you can be enjoying this French Toast in about 15 minutes.
 It doesn’t get any better than that!

 This recipe make 5 French Toast “sandwiches”.
 A serving would most often be 1/2 of a sandwich, so each sandwich made would make 2 servings.